RobotComponents/RobotComponents-Documentation/docs/Robot Components/Categories/Controller Utility/Get Digital Input.md

 ## **Output Parameters**

-**Signal (S):** Contains information on the signal of the defined digital input.
+**Signal (S):** Contains the signal of the defined digital input.
 The signal value can be casted to a boolean and integer parameter.

 ## **Menu Items**